 The Application Process

 IAABC applications require demonstrated knowledge of scientific principles, their application, critical thinking, and in most cases, require the presentation of case studies.

 Application Fee and Dues

 - If you are new to the IAABC, you pay an initial join fee.
 You are now a Supporting Member, in good standing for 1 year.

 - If you wish to apply for a certification or accreditation, IAABC members of any level may do so at any time.

 - Once accepted, you pay that membership level’s dues, starting 1 year after acceptance to the new level.

-- If you are not accepted at the desired level, you’ll be accepted at the next appropriate level, according to your score.
+- If you are not accepted at the desired level, you will be accepted at the next appropriate level, according to your score.